Student Enrichment

 After School Outdoor Learning Adventures

-After School Outdoor Learning Adventures (ASOLA) is an exciting enrichment program for students in grades 2 and 3 from Bristol and Hartford.
+After School Outdoor Learning Adventures (ASOLA) is an exciting enrichment program for students in grades 1-5 from Hartford, Bristol, Plymouth, and Thomaston.
 The program takes place Thursday afternoons from 3:30 to 5:30 at Indian Rock Nature Preserve in Bristol.
 There are two separate sessions, one in fall and one in spring.
 Registration forms are available from program teachers at each participating school.

 At the program, students enjoy fun environmental science activities.
 ASOLA provides students a safe, fun outdoor learning environment where students meet new friends and play games with the support of caring teachers and environmental educators.